14 Helpful Tips for Your First Visit to Dubrovnik (2024 Guide)

 With prices in Dubrovnik being on the expensive side, opting to purchase local street food instead of restaurant dining is an easy way to save your pennies.

-There are vendors located throughout the narrow streets of the Old Town, serving dishes made up from fresh local ingredients all for a good price.
+There are vendors located throughout the narrow streets of the Old Town, serving dishes made up from fresh local ingredients at a good price.
 It is also a convenient way to grab a quick bite and get back to exploring those attractions.

 Note: During the summer, most restaurants in Dubrovnik increase their menu prices to cater to the higher visitor demand.